nekonomicon/Parabot/addons/parabot/Readme.txt

 ********************************************************************************

+Original Author: Tobias "Killaruna" Heimann ( killaruna@nuclearbox.com )

-The Parabot wouldn't have been possible without Botman releasing his HPB Template Code which I used as a base for getting the bot into the game ( http://www.planethalflife.com/botman ).
+The Parabot wouldn't have been possible without Botman releasing his HPB Template Code which used as a base for getting the bot into the game ( http://www.planethalflife.com/botman ).
 A big "THANK YOU" to Botman for this great work!